College of Engineering

 Calvin H. Carter, Jr., was awarded a Doctor of Philosophy degree.
 He had previously earned a Bachelor of Science degree in 1977 and a Master of Science degree in 1980.
 He later became co-founder of Cree, Inc., and was a 2002 recipient of the National Medal of Technology and Innovation.

-Cree, the world's first manufacturer of energy-saving blue light-emitting diodes (LEDs), is established, after it arose out of a process developed by NC State materials science and engineering students.
+Cree, the world's first manufacturer of energy-saving blue light-emitting diodes (LEDs), is established, after it arose out of a process developed by Calvin H. Carter, Jr., and other former students of Robert Davis.